a1gemmel/Exemplar-Assembler-Error-Comparer/README.txt

 This script makes testing less of a hassle, works similar to runSuite from CS246.
 It must be used in the school linux environment in order to access cs241.binasm

+NOTE: Not entirely useful for testing invalid input

 Usage:
 Create a text file with the names of all the .asm files you want to test (with the .asm)